Pandemolyum/odin-recipes/README.md

 # odin-recipes
-A project for my own learning made as part of The Odin Project
+A learning project made as part of The Odin Project.

+Its purpose is to allow me to practice with HTML, CSS and Git.